PrefectHQ/prefect/docs/concepts/blocks.md

 # Blocks

-Blocks are a primitive within Prefect that enable the storage of configuration and provide an interface for interacting with external systems.
+Prefect blocks store configuration and provide an interface for interacting with external systems.

-With blocks, you can securely store credentials for authenticating with services like AWS, GitHub, Slack, and any other system you'd like to orchestrate with Prefect.

-Blocks expose methods that provide pre-built functionality for performing actions against an external system.
-They can be used to download data from or upload data to an S3 bucket, query data from or write data to a database, or send a message to a Slack channel.
+Blocks expose methods that provide pre-built functionality.
+For example, blocks can be used to download data from or upload data to an S3 bucket, query data from or write data to a database, or send a message to a Slack channel.

+## Overview

+Block types are Python classes with a handy UI webform for configuration.
+Blocks are instantiation of these classes with specific values.

-You may configure blocks through code or via the Prefect Cloud and the Prefect server UI.
+Configure blocks through Python code or via a form in the UI.

-You can access blocks for both configuring flow [deployments](/concepts/deployments/) and directly from within your flow code.

-Prefect provides some built-in block types that you can use right out of the box.
-Additional blocks are available through [Prefect Integrations](/integrations/).
-To use these blocks you can `pip install` the package, then register the blocks you want to use with Prefect Cloud or a Prefect server.

-The Prefect UI's blocks catalogue displays block types available for configuration.
+Access blocks for use in Python code.

+Blocks live on in Prefect Cloud or your self-hosted Prefect server instance.
+If using Prefect Cloud, blocks can be shared with other users in your workspace.

+To see block types available for configuration, use `prefect block type ls` from the CLI or navigate to the **Blocks** page in the UI and click **+**.

 ![The block catalogue in the UI](/img/ui/block-library.png)